Build4Build/detect-sleep/README.md

 - Built with React Native and Expo
 - Uses AsyncStorage for data persistence
 - Charts powered by react-native-chart-kit
-- Home screen widget powered by expo-widgets